tanin47/tip/README.md

 See how to develop the provider [here](PROVIDER.md).

-Security
+Privacy
 ---------

-Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/), which protects systems and users by limiting the privileges of the app to its intended functionality.
+Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/), which protects users by limiting the privileges of the app to its intended functionality.
 App Sandbox gives our users peace of mind.

 With App Sandbox, Tip can only read/write files from [a few predefined directories](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html) and, specifically, can *only* execute files (not write) within `~/Library/Application\ Scripts/tanin.tip`.